mecid/mecid.github.io/_posts/2021-05-12-combining-multiple-combine-publishers-in-swift.md

 As you can see, we use the *CombineLatest* operator to obtain the latest values from all the publishers. *CombineLatest* publisher collects the first value from all three publishers and emits them as a single tuple. *CombineLatest* continues sending new values even when only one publisher emits a new value.

-On the other hand, the zip operator sends a new value only when all the publishers emit new values.
+On the other hand, the *Zip* operator sends a new value only when all the publishers emit new values.

 #### MergeMany
 *Merge* is another helpful operator provided by the Combine framework that you can use to join a few different publishers with the same output type.
-I often use the merge operator while fetching locally cached data and fetching new data from the webserver.
+I often use the *Merge* operator while fetching locally cached data and fetching new data from the webserver.

 ```swift
 final class FavoritesViewModel: ObservableObject {